Advice to a Friend on Choosing a Mistress

-"Advice to a Friend on Choosing a Mistress" is a letter by Benjamin Franklin dated June 25, 1745, in which Franklin counsels a young man about channeling sexual urges.
+"Advice to a Friend on Choosing a Mistress" is a letter by Benjamin Franklin dated June 25, 1745, in which Franklin counsels a young man about channeling sexual urges to marry.
 Due to its licentious nature the letter was not published in collections of Franklin's papers in the United States during the 19th century.
 Federal court decisions from the mid- to late- 20th century cited the document as a reason for overturning obscenity laws.

-Text
+Summary

 The text begins by advising a young man that a cure for sexual urges is unknown, and the proper solution is to take a wife.
 Then, expressing doubts that the intended reader will actually marry, Franklin names several advantages of marriage.
 As supplementary advice in case the recipient rejects all previous arguments, Franklin lists eight reasons why an older mistress is preferable to a young one.
 Advantages include better conversation, less risk of unwanted pregnancy, and "greater prudence in conducting an intrigue."

 According to John Richard Stevens, the unnamed correspondent is a friend of Franklin's named Cadwallader Colden, and it remains unknown whether Franklin was serious or if the letter was ever delivered.
 Whether serious or humorous, the letter is frankly sexual: